honza/honza.github.com/content/westminster-reference-bible.md

 ### Reformed theology {#reformed-theology}

+This bible is called the _Westminster_ Reference Bible: it's built on the ideals of the English reformation of the 17th century.
+The Westminster Reference Bible is as Reformed as the Westminster Confession of Faith.

 The title page of the Old Testament reads _The Old Testament of Jesus Christ_.
 As mentioned above, many of the Old Testament chapter summaries mention.

 ## Conclusion {#conclusion}

-If you want a premium bible for not-much money, a bible with high standards, a pure text, and a great set of study features, look no further than the Westminster Reference Bible.
+If you want a premium bible for not-much money, a reformed bible with high standards, a pure text, and a great set of study features, look no further than the Westminster Reference Bible.